BelindaJZhang/rag_based_chatbot/README.md

 ## 📬 Contact

-If you're interested in AI engineering, RAG systems, or production LLM pipelines — feel free to reach out!
+If you're interested in AI engineering, RAG systems, or production LLM pipelines or if you have any questions regarding this project — feel free to reach out!

 Juan Zhang: https://www.linkedin.com/in/juan-zhang-finance-professional/